WebexCommunity/WebexPythonSDK/docs/user/cards.rst

 new levels of interactivity for bots and integrations.
 You can read more about how cards and buttons work `in the official guide <https://developer.webex.com/docs/api/guides/cards>`_.

-In this guide I want to cover the abstraction built into the webexteamssdk that lets you author adaptive cards in pure python without having to touch the underlying JSON of an adaptive card.
+In this guide I want to cover the abstraction built into the webexpythonsdk that lets you author adaptive cards in pure python without having to touch the underlying JSON of an adaptive card.